mediadrop/mediadrop/doc/dev/index.rst

 Developer Guide
 ===============

-MediaCore is developed on TurboGears 2.0 and generally attempts to follow the conventions they've set.
+MediaCore is developed on top of Pylons 0.10rc1, but borrows some ideas from TurboGears 2.0 (esp. see the decorators in mediacore.lib.decorators, and the form widgets).
+Pylons conventions are generally followed, so experienced Pylons and TurboGears2 developers should feel comfortable.

 .. note::